Automated-Datavault-Schema-Evolution/DataLake/README.md

 2. **Spark Structured Streaming** – `main.py` establishes a Spark session and listens to the Kafka topic.
 Records are parsed and enriched before being written to Delta files.
 If `LAKE_TYPE` is `rdbms`, each batch is also written to PostgreSQL.
-3. **Bulk Fallback** – If streaming fails, or when running in bulk mode, the application uses a plain `KafkaConsumer` to drain all buffered messages and write them to the data lake.
+3. **Bulk Fallback** – If streaming fails or the Kafka backlog exceeds `KAFKA_BACKLOG_THRESHOLD`, the application switches to a plain `KafkaConsumer` to drain buffered messages and write them in one batch to the data lake.
 4. **Delta Storage / Postgres** – Data is stored in Delta format under `DELTA_PATH` and optionally mirrored to a PostgreSQL database.
 Initial bulk ingestion from existing CSV files is handled by `data_lake.py`.